 - An insistence, to the extent possible, that therapeutic approaches and interventions should be fitted to the client rather than the reverse

 These ideal characteristics of a multicultural, integrationist approach to brief therapy are not simply actualized in some absolute fashion, even by experienced staff members.
 Rather, they represent orienting considerations that inform our work in an ongoing fashion.
 We see training as a process whereby we share our struggles and questions, our successes and failures, as a group.
 In the end, we hope that our approach assists trainees in developing their own perspective toward brief therapy and to move closer to their own integration of available frameworks and methods.
 Though part of a religious institution, the treatment provided at CAPS is not guided by the principles of any religious tradition other than beliefs the client may seek to integrate into clinical work.

 All residents and trainees receive weekly individual and group supervision, as required by training programs and the state of California.
 Feedback regarding performance and progress is given formally and informally throughout the training rotation.
 Evaluation domains and skills are based on the Competency Benchmarks outlined by the APA.
-Throughout training, an open, two-way exchange of evaluative feedback is encouraged.
+Throughout training, an open, two-way exchange of evaluative feedback is encouraged through reciprocal supervision.
 Trainees and residents evaluate their supervisor(s) at the end of each semester.
 Trainees also complete a formal evaluation of the CAPS training program at the end of each semester.
 This information enables CAPS to continue to adapt the training program to trainee perceptions and needs.

 The post-doctoral residency requires a 9-month, 40-hour per week commitment.
 The residency is designed to enable the accrual of the California-required 1,500 hours of post-doctoral supervised professional experience.
 The start date ranges from early to mid-August and concludes at the end of May.